yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

     * not every NodeJS method passes data into the callback.
 In methods that do not resolve data success is defined as a lack of an error

 ## File System I/O
-* The NodeJS `fs` module gives us the ability to perform file system I/O operations.
-* Most methods on the fs module have syncronous and asyncronous implimations
-* syncronous methos end in sync `readFileSync`
-* asyncronous methods do not contain the word sync `readFile`
-* Syncronus methods block javascript from exicuting further code until complete.
-This is a huge drawback, theirfor Syncronous methods are rarely if not used in webserver development
+The NodeJS `fs` module gives Node proggrammers the ability to perform file system opperations.
+The `fs` module has the ability to Create, Read, Update, and Delete files using many different methods.
+Most methods on the fs module have syncronous and asyncronous implimentatins.
+Syncronous methods end in _Sync_, like `fs.readFileSync`, and asyncronous method's lack the word _Sync_ in their names, like `fs.readFile`.
+This naming pattern is true across all the built in node modules.
+Syncronous methods block javascript from exicuting further code until they finish.
+This is a can be a huge drawback, therefor Syncronous methods are rarley used in web server development.

 ``` javascript
 // example of how to copy a file using nodejs